nuance1979/srilm-python/doc/index.rst

 Welcome to SRILM Python Binding's documentation!
 ================================================

-This project aims to bring the power of the SRILM Toolkit to Python.
+This project aims to bring the power of the SRILM Toolkit to Python 3.

 Instead of faithfully wrapping SRILM C++ classes, we create a new set of APIs to give them a Pythonic look-and-feel while preserving the raw power of SRILM Toolkit as much as possible.
 In the process, we also try to 'smooth away'